Moosa Raza: Honours

-Mr. Moosa Raza was conferred the prestigious award of Padma Bhushan in the Republic Day Honours in 2010.
+Raza was conferred the prestigious award of Padma Bhushan in the Republic Day Honours in 2010.

 During the course of his services, he has been awarded the President’s Silver medal, the Shiromani Award, the Indira Priyadarshini Award, the Jewel of India Award, the Pride of India award and several other awards.

 Literary work

-Moosa Raza has authored a book titled “of Nawabs and Nightingales” which is a collection of his early experiences in the Indian Administrative Service.
+Moosa Raza authored a book titled “of Nawabs and Nightingales” which is a collection of his early experiences in the Indian Administrative Service.
 His book was very favourably reviewed by the noted author, Khushwant Singh in newspapers and magazines.
 His book In Search of Oneness published in 2012 is a free flowing narrative about the author's journey in search of a personal God and faith.
 Drawing from religious sources like the Bhagavad Gita, the Quran and sufi writing by authors like Abdurrahman Chishti, Ibn Arabi, Rumi, Abdul Qadir Gilani and others, the author has highlighted the commonality of religions.

 Moosa Raza has also published a collection of his Urdu poems under the title "Khwab-e-Natamaam" (Incomplete Dreams).

 Kashmir; Land of regrets published in 2019 is a recounting by the author of his tenure as the Chief Secretary to the then state of Jammu and Kashmir in the tumultuous years leading up to the famous Kidnapping of Rubaiya Sayeed.

-Moosa Raza published his memoirs titled Of Giants and Windmills in the year 2022 which traces his journey from a remote village in South India to his present role as chairman of the South Indian Educational Trust.
+Moosa Raza published his memoirs titled Of Giants and Windmills in the year 2022 which traces his journey from a remote village in South India to his role as chairman of the South Indian Educational Trust.